Thue's Fundamentaltheorem, II: Further Refinements and Examples: Abstract

 \section{Abstract}

-In this paper, we apply Thue's Fundamentaltheorem to obtain effective irrationality measures for certain roots of particular polynomials of the form $(x-\sqrt{t})^{n}+(x+\sqrt{t})^{n}$, where $n \geq 4$ is a positive integer and $t$ is a negative integer.
-For $n=4$ and $n=5$, we find infinitely many such numbers.
+In this paper, we sharpen and simplify our earlier results based on Thue's Fundamentaltheorem and use it to obtain effective irrationality measures for certain roots of particular polynomials of the form $(x-\sqrt{t})^{n}+(x+\sqrt{t})^{n}$, where $n \geq 4$ is a positive integer and $t$ is a negative integer.
+For $n=4$ and $n=5$, we find infinitely many such algebraic numbers.